kevinburke/ira-money/README.md

 ## Getting Data

 To measure annualized volatility, you'll need historical stock data.
-I was able to find it using the EOD dataset from [Quandl](https://quandl.com).
-I only needed a trial account.
+I was able to find it using the EOD dataset from [Alphavantage](https://alphavantage.co).

 Download the JSON dataset and save it to `data/<stock-name>.json`.
 This file will get loaded when `main.go` runs.